 In the proposed method, context modeling for entropy coding qt_split_cu_flag is further conditioned on the depth of the current CU, given by

-ctxInc = ( ((qtDepthC > qtDepthA)?
-1:0) + ((qtDepthC > qtDepthL)?
+ctxInc = ( ((qtDepthC < qtDepthA)?
+1:0) + ((qtDepthC < qtDepthL)?
 1:0)) + (3 * (qtDepthC <2?
 0 : 1)),

 where qtDepthC, qtDepthA, and qtDepthL represent the quadtree depths of the current CU, above neighboring CU and left neighboring CU, respectively.